 Effect on Alzheimer Disease

-Long term supplementation of figs activate Neuro inflammation in Transgenic mouse model of Alzheimer’s Disease.(Rahmani and Aldebasi,2017)
+Long term supplementation of figs activate Neuro inflammation in Transgenic mouse model of Alzheimer’s Disease (Rahmani and Aldebasi,2017).

 Anti diabetic activity

 Polyphenolic and flavonoid components of fig were examined to understand its effects on diabetes and obesity.
-It was observed that ethanol extract of fig was useful as anti diabetic component.(Mopuri& Islam, 2016)
+It was observed that ethanol extract of fig was useful as anti diabetic component (Mopuri& Islam, 2016).